Pomog/demo/src/main/java/algorithms/root/README.md

 The algorithm traverses the graph, identifies paths, and roots the resulting tree.

+Note that **the initial graph may contain cycles**, as cycles are allowed in undirected graphs.
+However, the algorithm ensures (using the `parents` and `children` properties of the `Vertex<T>` class) that the resulting tree structure is acyclic, adhering to the definition of a tree in graph theory.

 ## Overview

 Imagine there is a set of balls on a table connected by strings (an undirected graph).